matthewepler/ggdb-heroku/README.md

 * when to use "Person" ex.
 Mark Twain is a lit reference, not a Person.
 Why?

-* link to examples after putting in scrollTo links

-* Locations: The Gilmore house = grandma and grandpa's house.

-* quote - the bold text will appear automtically.
-Teh application checks what you putin RefName (person, place, thing) and if it matches the reference in teh quote, it makes it bold.

 ## Dev Notes
 When you first run the app, you may get a warning about 'Synchronous XMLHttpRequest...'
 Don't worry.
 It's part of how Firebase